 As I waited for her, I spiraled emotionally down, finally landing at full-on self-pity.
 I felt helpless, useless, needy, and ashamed.

 When she finally arrived, flustered and apologetic, I muttered my abbreviated sob-story, burst into tears, and greedily ate the food she brought.

-The moral of this story is that letting hunger overcome you is one recipe for the blues: you get weak, which leads to frustration, anger, and tears.
+The moral of this story is that letting hunger overtake you is a recipe for the blues; you get weak which leads to frustration, anger, and tears.

 What I should’ve done, for her and for me, is have a regular eating schedule, which includes well-planned snacks!

 I don’t know if this is relevant to all MSers, but I tend to not think about food until I am hangry.
 Those around me can tell when I’m overdue for food.

 The National Center on Health, Physical Activity and Disability (NCHPAD) has some great articles on eating (as well as on wheelchair exercise, and mental health, among others).

 This is what I gleaned this time: